Atalaya – Murrells Inlet, South Carolina

 Over 9,000 acres remain between the two properties, and the land serves primarily to protect nature and wildlife.
 Brookgreen features a small zoo, and there are plenty of nature trails and wildlife viewing opportunities at Huntington.
 Its three miles of undeveloped oceanfront – a rarity in South Carolina – are alone worth the trip.

-These photos were taken during SCIWAY’s day at Huntington Beach in March 2008.
+Many of these photos were taken during SCIWAY’s day at Huntington Beach in March 2008.
 Huntington shares its history with Brookgreen Gardens, located just across US 17.
 The two properties make up more than 9,000 acres of property once owned by Anna and Archer Huntington.
 The Huntingtons came to Georgetown in 1931.
 They built their winter home, Atalaya, on what was then known as Magnolia Beach.
 The rambling fortress is separated from the ocean only by dunes and low thickets of vegetation.
 In the Huntington’s time, it was even nearer the sea.

 Archer Huntington decided he liked the way the mortar looked before it was scraped off (as is traditionally done), so he asked his workers to skip this step.
 The effect became known as the “Huntington Squeeze.”